-LoRa is based on the chirp spread spectrum (CSS) modulation technique, with sinusoidal signals whose frequency changes over the transmission time (chirp signals).
-This provides inherent robustness to interference, allowing the coexistence of several active nodes within the same frequency channel; the communication is robust even in the presence of high noise levels [14].
-When the sensor network to be deployed needs to include a huge number of tiny devices, as it may happen in industrial or construction processes monitoring, the possibility to accurately predict the attainable Data Extraction Rate (DER) before setting up the real network may be critical.
-DER is the key criterion used to evaluate the scalability of a network: it is defined as the ratio of received messages to transmitted messages over a period of time.
-DER depends on position, number and behaviour of nodes and sinks, and takes values between 0 and 1.
-In a perfect deployment, DER = 1.
-Once estimated, the predicted DER value can be checked against specific requirements, and, if the check fails, the network design can be modified (for example adopting a specific topology, as in [15]) before carrying out the final deployment, thus avoiding additional costs and delays associated to repeated test installations and failures.
+LoRa is based on the chirp spread spectrum modulation technique, with sinusoidal signals with a frequency that changes over the transmission time (chirp signals).
+This provides inherent robustness to interference, allowing the coexistence of several active nodes within the same frequency channel, with the communication robust even in the presence of high noise levels [14].
+When the sensor network to be deployed needs to include a huge number of tiny devices, as could be the case in industrial or construction process monitoring, the possibility of accurately predicting the attainable data extraction rate (DER) prior to setting up the real network can be critical.
+The DER is the key criterion used to evaluate the scalability of a network and is defined as the ratio of received messages to transmitted messages over a given period of time.
+The DER depends on the position, number and behaviour of the nodes and sinks, and takes values of between 0 and 1, where, in a perfect deployment, DER = 1.
+Once estimated, the predicted DER value can be checked against the specific requirements, and, if the check fails, the network design can be modified (e.g. by adopting a specific topology, as in [15]) before carrying out the final deployment, thus avoiding additional costs and delays associated with repeated test installations and failures.

-In this paper, moving from [16] and the LoRaSim simulation tool therein presented, we implement some modifications, based on real measurements, aimed at improving the capability of the tool to predict the scalability performance of LoRa networks.
-Such modifications enable a more realistic modelling of the propagation losses and positioning of the nodes, to determine in a more accurate fashion the number of nodes that allows acceptably reliable and stable communications, and the network configuration that better adapts to different propagation scenarios.
+In this paper, with reference to [16] and the LoRaSim simulation tool presented therein, we implement various modifications based on real measurements, with the aim of improving the capability of the tool to predict the scalability performance of LoRa networks.
+Such modifications will enable a more realistic modelling of the propagation losses and the positioning of the nodes, as well as a more accurate determination of the number of nodes that allow acceptably reliable and stable communications and the network configuration that best adapts to different propagation scenarios.

-The paper is organized as follows: in Section 2, the original LoRaSim tool and the applied changes are briefly introduced.
-Section 3 describes the experimental tests performed and the results obtained, both by comparing theoretical models to field measurements and implementing different path loss models within the LoRaSim tool.
+The remainder of the paper is organised as follows.
+In Section 2, the original LoRaSim tool and the applied changes are briefly introduced before Section 3 describes the experimental tests performed and the results obtained, both by comparing the theoretical models to the field measurements and implementing different path loss models within the LoRaSim tool.
 Finally, Section 4 concludes the paper.

 the lora simulator and applied modifications

-LoRaSim, a discrete-event simulator based on SimPy, is implemented according to the technical specification of the SX1272 LoRa module provided by Semtech [18].
-The software operations also apply to later modules, like the recent SX1276 that features additional frequency bands of operation (169 MHz and 433 MHz, in addition to the 850 MHz … 1 GHz already supported by SX1272), more options for the programmable bandwidth, and a better receiver sensitivity (down to -148 dBm versus -137 dBm of the SX1272 module).
+LoRaSim, a discrete-event simulator based on SimPy, was implemented according to the technical specification of the SX1272 LoRa module provided by Semtech [18].
+The software operations also apply to later modules, such as the recent SX1276 that features additional frequency bands of operation (169 MHz and 433 MHz, in addition to the 850 MHz–1 GHz already supported by the SX1272), more options for the programmable bandwidth, and a better receiver sensitivity (down to −148 dBm vs. −137 dBm of the SX1272 module).

 The software tool can be used to model the communications between randomly placed nodes and GWs, the number of which can be selected by the user.
-One of the tool's main features is the possibility to choose different configurations of the LoRa module, by a combination of settings such as transmission power (TP), carrier frequency (CF), spreading factor (SF), bandwidth (BW) and coding rate (CR).
-For each data transmission occurring over a node-to-GW link, LoRaSim estimates the path loss using an embedded model, and simulates collisions among data packets in terms of signal power (through the so-called capture effect), carrier frequency, spreading factor and received power.
+One of the tool's main features is the possibility of choosing different configurations for the LoRa module through a combination of settings, such as transmission power (TP), carrier frequency (CF), spreading factor (SF), bandwidth (BW) and coding rate (CR).
+For each data transmission occurring over a node-to-GW link, the LoRaSim estimates the path loss using an embedded model and simulates collisions among the data packets in terms of signal power (through the so-called ‘capture effect’), carrier frequency, spreading factor and received power.